Search results for

 No matter how common and how long the feature has been around, paying with your phone still makes us feel like we’re living in the future.
 This feature relies heavily on NFC communications, and it’s likely what most people have used it for since the death of Android Beam.

-There are quite a few mobile payment solutions, with the most popular ones being Google Wallet, Google Pay, Samsung Wallet, and Samsung Pay.
+There are quite a few mobile payment solutions, with the most popular ones being Google Wallet and Samsung Wallet.
 There’s also Apple Pay, but the service doesn’t work with Android devices.
+If you have a hard time picking the right one, we have a comparison between Google Wallet vs Apple Pay vs Samsung Wallet.

 To make payments with your phone, you first need to sign up for one of the payment methods available.
-Samsung Pay is only compatible with Samsung devices, while Google Pay works on handsets running Android 5.0 Lollipop and higher.
+Samsung Pay is only compatible with Samsung devices, while Google Pay works on handsets running Android 7.0 or higher.
 You can start making payments at supported retailers when you set up the app and enter your payment details.
 If you need help setting these up, just click on the links in the last paragraph.

 Using NFC tags